Sponsorships starting as low as $100 per article.

 What can you do to get involved?

 Many organizations continue to speak out for Eritrean Prisoners of conscience.
 You can act now by joining one of these organizations to campaign and ask and demand the whereabouts of these prisoners and to continue to spread awareness about them.
-Some of the organizations that continue to speak out for these prisoners are Amnesty International, Reporters Without Borders, Release International, Committee to Protect Journalists, Reclaim Eritrea, and One Day Seyoum.
+Some organizations that continue to speak out for these prisoners are Amnesty International, Reporters Without Borders, Release International, Committee to Protect Journalists, Reclaim Eritrea, and One Day Seyoum.